Black Sheep Gathering

 9. BlueFaced Leicester (white and natural colored, 2 white and 2 natural colored allowed per exhibitor, per class).

-10. NCWGA Primitive breeds.
+10. NCWGA Registered Primitive breeds.

 11. NCWGA Registered Long/Coarse Wool (48 and lower).